boneill02/dwmtemplate/README.md

 ## Example

-The following will open Firefox in tag 1 (assuming default dwm keybindings) and open github.com:
+The following will open Firefox in tag 1 (using Super key as default modifier and default keybindings) and open github.com:

 ```
 key Super_L+1